crystal-csete/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    forEach==>
+    It is a HOF;Must iterate thru every item in array without stopping;Does not return a new array;The return is optional;If data set is too large it will slow down your browser.

+    map==>
+    Returns a new array; Does not manipulate original array;Used for converting data;Needs a return.

 2. Explain the difference between a callback and a higher order function.

+    Callbacks==> A function passed into a HOF as an args to be executed later on.
+    HOF==> Recieve callbacks, takes other functions as args or return functions as their results.

 3. What is closure?

+    The combonation of a function enclosed with references to its lexical environment.
+It gives you access to an outer functions scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+Window Binding==> If we don't give 'this' context it binds to the window/console.
+If no other rules apply it binds to the window.We don't do this on purpose, we need to fix this.
+Implicit Binding==> Most common rule, only applies to objects with methods, when the function is invoked, look to the left of the dot, that is 'this' refers to.
+Explicit Binding==> When we explicitly tell what 'this' refers to by using .call(immediatly invokes function, pass args 1 by 1), .apply(immediatly invokes function, pass args as an array), .bind(pass args 1 by 1, returns a new function that can be invoked later on).
+New Binding==> When a function is invoked as a constructor function using the new keyword 'this' points to the new object that is created.

 5. Why do we need super() in an extended class?

+    Super will take over with the constructor method.
+Nee it to access the parent objects.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.